IRCTC website, mobile app down for hours due to 'technical reasons'; restored | Business

 - India

-Some people claimed when they tried to book tickets through the IRCTC website or mobile application, the money got deducted from their accounts, but their tickets were not booked. ''I had to book tickets today.
-When I tried first time, payment failed but ticket was not booked.
-I tried 5 times but still not booked.
-My ₹10000 is under processing now.
-First I book sleeper class that's not booked then I try (3AC)that still not booked,'' one Sharib Khan tweeted.
+Some passengers claimed when they tried to book tickets through the IRCTC website and mobile application, the money got deducted from their accounts, but their tickets were not booked. ''I had to book tickets today.
+When I tried the first time, payment failed and the ticket was not booked.
+I tried five times but still the ticket was not booked.
+A sum of Rs 10,000 spent on the ticket is 'under processing' now.
+First, I book sleeper class that's not booked then I try (3AC) that still not booked,'' one Sharib Khan tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)